 Patty Kazmaier Award

-The recipient of The Patty Kazmaier Memorial Award is chosen by an 11-member selection committee comprised of women's college ice hockey coaches, representatives of the print and broadcast media, and a representative of USA Hockey.
+The recipient of the Patty Kazmaier Memorial Award is chosen by an 11-member selection committee comprised of women's college ice hockey coaches, representatives of the print and broadcast media, and a representative of USA Hockey.
 Candidates for the award must compete on a women's intercollegiate varsity ice hockey team at an NCAA-member institution.
 Other selection criteria include outstanding individual and team skills, sportsmanship, performance in the "clutch," personal character, competitiveness and a love of hockey.
-Consideration will also be given to academic achievement and civic involvement.
+Consideration is given to academic achievement and civic involvement as well.

 Each year, ten candidates for the award are announced in January, with the three finalists announced in March in conjunction with the Eastern College Athletic Conference Championship.
 The award was custom-designed and crafted for the USA Hockey Foundation by Tiffany & Co.

 An accomplished athlete who excelled in ice hockey, field hockey and lacrosse, Patty Kazmaier was a four-year varsity letter-winner for the Princeton University women's ice hockey team from 1981 through 1986.
 She helped lead Princeton to the Ivy League Championship in three consecutive seasons (1981-82 through 1983-84) while anchoring the team's defense.

 Kazmaier earned All-Ivy League Honorable Mention honors as a freshman and was named to the All-Ivy League Second Team in both her sophomore and junior seasons.
 Following a leave of absence from Princeton in 1984-85, Kazmaier was named to the All-Ivy League First Team and the All-Eastern College Athletic Conference First Team as a senior in 1985-86.
 She was also honored as the Ivy League Most Valuable Player.
 Kazmaier graduated from Princeton in 1986 with a bachelor's degree in religion.